mandeeps2509/lsd_slam/README.md

 example-input datasets, and the generated output as rosbag or .ply point cloud.

+## Use catkin branch to build on Ubuntu 16.04 with ROS Kinetic

 ### Related Papers

 * **LSD-SLAM: Large-Scale Direct Monocular SLAM**, *J. Engel, T. Schöps, D. Cremers*, ECCV '14